 In more recent decades, Palmerstown blazed a trail in the 1950s when Palmerstown Creamery was opened on the banks of the Palmerstown river beside the bridge.

 The simple, one-storey, old creamery building is an inspiring reminder of the self-help ethic in Ireland before the EU when local farmers came together in a spirit of entrepreneurial cooperation to set up a business that offered a guaranteed income for struggling dairy farmers in North Mayo.

 Palmerstown Creamery accepted its first churn in June 1957 and was Mayo’s first permanent milk intake point.

-A gallon milk made 1/6d in those days and the creamery was a hub of activity during the milking season.
-On the 20th anniversary in 1977, there were 512 suppliers and the average amount of milk per supplier in 1977 was 4,945 gallons.
+A gallon of milk made 1/6d in those days and the creamery was a hub of activity during the milking season.
+On the 20th anniversary of 1977, there were 512 suppliers and the average amount of milk per supplier in 1977 was 4,945 gallons.

 The writing was on the wall for the creamery like many other similar small dairy intake plants with the advent of bulk milk transport vehicles and the formation of the much larger North Connacht Farmers’ Co-operative Society (NCF) in 1972.

 NCF, later Connacht Gold, and now known as Aurivo Co-operative Society Ltd, was originally the amalgamation of four co-ops in the North West of Ireland, Achonry, Rathscanlon (Tubbercurry), Riverstown, and Kilmactranny.

 Over the next two years, six other co-ops in the region, Gurteen, Ballaghadereen, Kinlough, Kilbarron (Ballyshannon), Palmerstown and Ballintrillick, followed suit and joined NCF.